Why ask cultural interview questions?

 2. Opinions about company culture

 Theoretical or general opinion questions put candidates at ease because they don’t have to prove anything about past performance.
 Still, answers to these questions can reveal a lot about a person’s values, attitudes and beliefs.
+They can also help you understand how a candidate maintains work/life balance, sets personal boundaries and manages their time.

 - What do you think are three things that companies should do to boost morale?